Raziyeh-Mohammadi/Marginal-Huber-Model/README.md

 - **Diagnostics and Model Selection**: Facilitates model evaluation and selection with robust diagnostic measures.

 ---

 ## **Reference to the Paper**
-This repository implements the methodology introduced in the paper that is under review:
+This repository implements the methodology introduced in the paper that is currently under review:

 **"Robustifying Marginal Linear Models for Correlated Responses Using a Constructive Multivariate Huber Distribution"**
 *Raziyeh Mohammadi¹², Iraj Kazemi²*
 ¹Department of Statistics, Faculty of Mathematics & Statistics, University of Isfahan, Iran
 ²Duke-NUS Medical School, National University of Singapore

 ---

 Contact
 For any questions or feedback, feel free to reach out at: